Note: Please see Tarantulas in Captivity: An Overview of Popular Species for information on other species and an overview of tarantula-keeping.

 I mention it here due to an interesting peculiarity in its natural history.
 The burrows of this spider are often inhabited by the 1 ½ inch long Great Plains narrow-mouthed toad, Gastrophryne olivacea.
 Despite the amphibian-eating propensities of most tarantulas, the toad remains unmolested by its huge host.
 Possibly, it is protected by skin toxins or, it is theorized, the toad performs a service by consuming tiny flies, ants and other insects that might parasitize the tarantula or consume its eggs.
 The toad, in return, receives a safe, moist home and the protection of an aggressive predator.

 Scores of other tarantulas and spiders, as well as scorpions, millipedes, pill bugs, centipedes, mantids, roaches and other invertebrates, make fascinating terrarium subjects.
 It has been my good fortune to have studied a number of species in the wild, and to have helped establish the Bronx Zoo’s invertebrate collection.
 I will post addition invertebrate-oriented articles from time to time.
-Meanwhile, please write in with your questions.
-I would also greatly appreciate your suggestions as to future topics.
-Thanks, until next time, Frank.

 A comprehensive, well-illustrated article on tarantula biology and natural history is posted at: